Are you concerned that your cat has separation anxiety? I’ve put together seven suggestions that will help her feel better.

 But cat behaviorists are not cats, and I think that would be confusing.
 And I can’t imagine anything more upsetting than having our human suddenly disappear with no warning.

 - As you’re leaving, say goodbye to your cat, tell her you love her and let her know when you’ll be back.
 Be cheerful and upbeat.
-We understand what our humans are saying to us and pick up on your thoughts.
+We understand what our humans are saying to us, and she’ll and pick up on your thoughts.
 If you’re not anxious about leaving her, chances are she won’t be anxious either.
 And if you say you’ll be back in a few hours, she might not know what a few hours are.
 But she’ll hear “I’ll be back,” and that will reassure her.

 - Toss a handful of treats on the floor as you’re heading out the door.
 That will give her something to do right after you leave.

 - Get her some treat balls, too.
 They’ll keep her busy while you’re gone.
 Pick them up when you get home, so they’ll seem special the next day.
-You can do the same thing with really potent catnip toys. not the kind you buy in pet supply stores.
+You can do the same thing with really potent catnip toys, not the kind you buy in pet supply stores.

 - Leave something that smells like you on your bed or where she sleeps.
 Your bathrobe or the towel you’ve just used will work.
 Your scent will be reassuring to her.